Mohamedhany99/Simple-Note-Taker-Django/README.md

 * activate the virtual environment for windows: (source venv/Scripts/activate) for linux: (source venv/bin/activate)

-* create .env file and add the SECRET_KEY as a environment variable
+* create .env file
+    * add the SECRET_KEY as a environment variable

+    * add the DEBUG=True in case of development stage

 * install the requirements (pip install -r requirements.txt)